* Wait-and-see mood begins to take hold before US jobs data

 “With attention on whether the Fed can conduct three hikes this year, Friday’s jobs data will provide important cues as to whether an inflation-inducing wage increase is taking place.”

-The dollar index, which hit a two-month peak of 102.260 last Thursday, was steady at 101.820.
-It gained about 0.15 percent overnight, when the dollar was buoyed by declines in its European peers.
+The dollar index, which hit 102.260 on March 2, inched down 0.1 percent to 101.740.
+It gained about 0.15 percent overnight, when the dollar was buoyed by declines in European peers.

-The pound slid to a seven-week trough on Tuesday after weak consumer spending data added to worries that Britain’s economy is slowing as it prepares to trigger its exit from the European Union.
-Sterling stood flat at $1.2202 after dipping 0.3 percent overnight.
+The pound nudged up 0.1 percent to $1.2210 after dipping 0.3 percent overnight.
+On Tuesday, sterling slid to a seven-week trough after weak consumer spending data added to worries that Britain’s economy is slowing as it prepares to trigger its exit from the European Union.

-The Swiss franc also retreated to multi-week lows, hurt by a rise in the Swiss National Bank’s foreign exchange reserves and statements from SNB Chairman Thomas Jordan that the franc was “significantly over-valued.”
+The currency had fallen to multi-week lows on Tuesday, hurt by a rise in the Swiss National Bank’s foreign exchange reserves and statements from SNB Chairman Thomas Jordan that the franc was “significantly over-valued.”

-The Australian dollar rose 0.1 percent to $0.7592.
+The Australian dollar rose 0.1 percent to $0.7593.
 The Aussie had spiked to $0.7633 the previous day after the Reserve Bank of Australia kept interest rates on hold and gave an upbeat assessment of the economy, hinting that it does not intend to loosen policy this year.
-(Editing by Richard Pullin)